spotlightpa/poor-richard/content/news/2022-12-07-SPLWOLFINT.md

 He presided as governor during a rocky period for Pennsylvania, and his responses to climate change, the COVID-19 pandemic, the opioid crisis, and other statewide issues frequently put him at odds with Republican legislative leaders.

-The end of Wolf’s term offers an opportunity to reflect on the legacy of his administration and probe the impact of his many decisions.
-What moments and choices define his leadership of Pennsylvania?
+In this interview with Spotlight PA reporters Stephen Caruso and Angela Couloumbis, Wolf reflects on the legacy of his administration and discusses the impact of his many decisions.
+Watch below.

-To find out, Spotlight PA will speak to the man himself about the policies that shaped his term and what he hopes for the future of the state.

-On Thursday, Dec.
-15 from 3-3:30 p.m.
-EST, join our legislative team on Zoom for a free Q&amp;A with Wolf on his two terms, his legacy, and what comes next for Pennsylvania.

-<b>RSVP for free </b><a href="https://inquirer.zoom.us/webinar/register/WN_XBsd914CQQKMBLJQpgvZdg"><b>here</b></a><b>.
-Submit your questions in advance to </b><a href="mailto:events@spotlightpa.org"><b>events@spotlightpa.org</b></a><b>.</b>

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc18OUb_jM1J9HQM6BMiUT7ILFjhcMUl5TzbKkplTWwBD257Q/viewform?embedded=true" width="640" height="1137" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://player.vimeo.com/video/781879431?h=efdec2e2ca" width="640" height="480" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 <i><b>&gt;&gt; Spotlight PA’s events operate on a “pay-what-you-can” honor system.</b></i><i> If you value this public-service event, pay it forward and contribute any amount to Spotlight PA now so we can keep our programming free for everyone.
 Right now all gifts will be matched dollar-for-dollar: </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.</i>